microsoft/BotBuilder-V3/Connector/getting-started.md

 ![Click new to create a "New..."
 Azure App Service](/images/connector-getstarted-publish-app-service.png)

-The Create App Service dialog will be displayed, fill in the details as appropriate
+The Create App Service dialog will be displayed, fill in the details as appropriate.
+Make sure to choose "Web App" from the Change Type drop down in the top right instead of "API App" (which is the default).

 ![Give your App Service a name, then click New App Service Plan to define one](/images/connector-getstarted-publish-app-service-create.png)